pharmacome/pharmacome.github.io/index.md

 ---
 layout: home
 ---
-This page outlines the resources generated for the Human Brain Pharmacome project.
+This page outlines the resources generated for the Human Brain Pharmacome project in 2018 and 2019.

 ## Knowledge Storage, Manipulation, and Exploration